fhemberger/prometheus-beginner-workshop/01-getting-started/README.md

 There are four types of metrics Prometheus supports:

-- **Counter**: A simple numeric value that only goes up
+- **Counter**: A simple numeric value that only goes up (monotonically increasing) and is set to zero on restart.
+Used for metrics like number of requests served, tasks completed, or errors.
-- **Gauge**: Like a counter, but can go up and down
+- **Gauge**: Similar to a counter, but can increase in decrease in value.
+For temperatures, current requests served but also for storage, CPU or memory usage.
-- **Histogram**: Observations (usually things like request durations or response sizes) counted in configurable buckets
+- **[Histogram](https://en.wikipedia.org/wiki/Histogram)**: Observations (usually things like request durations or response sizes) counted in configurable buckets.
+It also provides a sum of all observed values.
-- **Summary**: Similar to a Histogram, but calculates configurable quantiles
+- **Summary**: Similar to a histogram, but calculates configurable quantiles.
+It calculates configurable quantiles over a sliding time window.

+There is a great [explanation of histograms and summaries](https://prometheus.io/docs/practices/histograms/) on the Prometheus website.

 ## What a metric looks like